ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 Requires PHP: 5.3
 License: GPLv2 or later
 Tested up to: 5.5
-Stable tag: 5.4.0
+Stable tag: 5.5.0

-Display a list of related posts on your site based on a powerful unique algorithm.
-Optionally, earn money by including sponsored content.
+The most popular plugin to display a list of related posts on your site based on a powerful unique algorithm.

 == Description ==

-Yet Another Related Posts Plugin (YARPP) displays pages, posts, and custom post types related to the current entry, introducing your readers to other relevant content on your site.
+*Yet Another Related Posts Plugin* (YARPP) is a professionally maintained and feature rich plugin that displays pages, posts, and custom post types related to the current entry, introducing your readers to other relevant content on your site.
+Automatically added Related Posts can increase your pageviews up to 10%.
+Just install and activate.

-**YARPP Standard Features**
+**Key Features**
 -------------------------------------------
 * **Thumbnail or list view** of related content.
 * **Related posts, pages, and custom post types.**